top of page

 Buyers often calculate Adjusted EBITDA, which may differ significantly from your reported figures.

-Adjustments buyers commonly make:
+Adjustments buyers commonly make include:

 • Removing one-time expenses you added back